paulo-ferraz-oliveira/rebar3_checkshell/README.md

 don't coincide, the execution is aborted.
 You can override this by setting option `{checkshell, [{checksum, false}]}.` in `rebar.config`.

+#### Choosing a ShellCheck version

+The plugin ships with its own rules for downloading, caching and checksumming a specific ShellCheck **version**.
+You can override this by setting option `{checkshell, [{vsn, "v0.9.0"}]}.` in `rebar.config`, in which case the plugin will warn you that the check is turned off.

+**Note**: using a ShellCheck version different from the one the plugin targets by default may introduce unexpected error (also, new versions might bring e.g. new options that won't be available for consumption out-of-the-box).
+In this case, feel free to pull request, or open a GitHub issue to discuss moving forward.

 ## The project

 ### Changelog